BIATeam/BIADocs/versioned_docs/version-V4/70-Troubleshooting/Troubleshooting.md

 ---
 title: Troubleshooting V4.0.2
 ---
-# Troubleshooting on the known issues in the Framework V4.0.2
+# Troubleshooting on the known issues in the Framework V4.

 ## Issues to correct manually:

+## Issues in V4.0.2 corrected in V4.0.4 :
 ### DTO + CRUD generation :
 If you generate a DTO and after a CRUD on the same entity the permission Option disappear from